mre/mre.github.io.v2/blog/2017-obsolete.md

 ### Adding contributors

-I always try to give admin rights to regular contributors.
-My colleague and friend [Andy Grunwald](https://github.com/andygrunwald) as well as [Ouroboros Chrysopoeia](https://github.com/impredicative) are both valuable collaborators.
+I always try to make team members out of regular contributors.
+My friend and colleague [Andy Grunwald](https://github.com/andygrunwald) as well as [Ouroboros Chrysopoeia](https://github.com/impredicative) are both valuable collaborators.
 They help me weed out new PRs whenever they find the time.

-But let's face it: checking the pull requests is boring, manual work.
+But let's face it: checking the pull requests is a boring, manual task.
-What needs to be checked can be summarized like this:
+What needs to be checked for each new tool can be summarized like this:

 * Formatting rules are satisfied
 * Project URL is reachable